 Indoor ranges usually run “hot” because there’s no need to walk downrange to check or change targets.
 Usually, some type of target-retrieval system brings a target hanger right to your shooting counter.
 Controls at your station allow you to send the target downrange to the desired distance after hanging a new target or applying masking tape over holes in a used one.

 You’ll also notice that each shooter is assigned a lane, and each lane is segregated from its neighbors by a barrier.
 Be sure to stay in your lane.
 If you step back from the firing line for any reason, never bring your firearm with you, even if it’s unloaded.
 Why?
 Rule No. 1: A gun is always loaded!
-Just as you would at any other range, be sure your muzzle is always pointed at the backstop, even while your gun is resting on the counter.
+Just as you would at any other range, be sure your muzzle is always pointed at the backstop, even resting on the counter.
 Be especially careful when loading, unloading and racking your pistol’s slide that your muzzle remains pointed safely downrange during the entire process.

 Be sure to shoot straight down your lane and at your target only.
 This is especially important at an indoor range, as the side walls may not be rated as safe backstops.
 Also be careful to avoid shooting at upward or downward angles.
 Bullets will damage the floor and ceiling areas, and you’ll be responsible for those charges.
 It’s also dangerous!
 The backstop is engineered to safely trap bullets, so be sure you’re shooting directly at that.